catiabandeiras/TESSEE/README.md

  2 - Copy the path to the files (ends in Anaconda3)

  3 - Open the command window/Terminal and type the following command.
 Click Enter.
-Where it reads <Anaconda Path>, replace by the path copied in the previous step
+Where it reads $Anaconda Path$, replace by the path copied in the previous step

-       setx path "%path%;<Anaconda Path>;<Anaconda Path>/Scripts"
+       setx path "%path%;$Anaconda Path$;$Anaconda Path$/Scripts"

  4 - Close and reopen the Command Window/Terminal